juxor/afaq/markdown/secH1.md

 state"_.
 Murray Bookchin's comments about the German Social Democrats are appropriate here:

-> _"[T]he party's preoccupation with parliamentarism was taking it ever away from anything Marx had envisioned.
+> _"the party's preoccupation with parliamentarism was taking it ever away from anything Marx had envisioned.
 Instead of working to overthrow the bourgeois state, the SPD, with its intense focus on elections, had virtually become an engine for getting votes and increasing its Reichstag representation